anagavalli/StreetView/README.md

 Run "python -m SimpleHTTPServer" from the home directory then navigate to localhost:[portnum] to view the app.

-Currently only supports viewing a single default scene, with default camera view.
+Currently only supports viewing a single default scene.

 Incoming features:
-- Move and zoom camera
 - Navigate to additional scenes
 - Resize the viewport